Football Manager: Football Manager 2006

-Football Manager 2006 for Windows and Mac OS was released in the UK on 21 October 2005 (2 weeks earlier than the originally stated 4 November release).
+Football Manager 2006 for Windows and Mac OS was released in the UK on 21 October 2005 (two weeks earlier than the originally stated 4 November 2005 release).
 On the same day as the game's release, Sports Interactive also released a patch to fix some bugs discovered during the Beta and Gold stages of development.
-In its first week of release, it became the second-fastest-selling PC game of all-time in the UK.
+In its first week of release, it became the second-fastest-selling PC game of all time in the UK.

-Essentially a season update of FM 2005, it does however, include many small adjustments and improvements to the general gameplay.
-These adjustments include team-talks, simplified training and in-game help screens.
-As well as this, the game is updated by its many researchers (unpaid fans of the game augmented by in-house collaboration).
+Essentially a season update of FM 2005, it includes many small adjustments and improvements to the general gameplay.
+These adjustments include team-talks, simplified training, and in-game help screens.
+Furthermore, the game is updated by its many researchers (unpaid fans of the game augmented by in-house collaboration).
 The database is usually updated twice in the period of the release of the game.
 The first comes with the game and the second is usually downloadable in February as a free data update to reflect the changes which take place during the winter opening of the FIFA transfer window.
-As has been customary with the series a beta demo of the game was released on 12 September 2005.
-This was later followed on 30 September by a gold demo.
-This is a cut-down, limited time version of the full game which is sent to the game manufacturers.
-With a special download from Sports Interactive, one can play as the fictional football team, Harchester United from Sky One's series Dream Team.
+As has been customary with the series, a beta demo of the game was released on 12 September 2005.
+This was later followed on 30 September 2005 by a gold demo.
+This is a cut-down, limited time version of the full game, which is sent to the game manufacturers.
+With a special download from Sports Interactive, one can play as the fictional football team Harchester United from Sky One's series Dream Team.

 Football Manager 2006 – Xbox 360

 The Xbox 360 version was released on 13 April 2006 and is the first home console game in the Football Manager series.
-The full 50 playable league systems are included, as well as a 250,000-strong player database (very near to the figure of the PC version), but due to the large save files of the game, the Xbox hard disk drive is required.
-The game is also region free.
+The full 50 playable league systems are included, as well as a 250,000-strong player database (very near to the figure of the PC version).
+Due to the large save files of the game, which is region free, the Xbox 360 hard disk drive is required.
 This version also makes use of the Xbox Live functionality, allowing players to create online leagues and cups with up to 16 human-controlled teams using team data they have exported from their offline game.
 Voice chat is fully supported during online play.
-It has also been confirmed that SI will release new content through the Marketplace system.
+It was also confirmed that Sports Interactive would release new content through the Xbox Live Marketplace system.